 TDM requirements on new development, including planning code requirements, requirements in area plans and development agreements.
 The Transportation Sustainability Program (TSP) is the city's comprehensive effort to accommodate the transportation impacts of new growth.
-It consists of three components, all of which were updated or approved in the past two years:
+It consists of three components: